root-project/web/manual/trees/index.md

 `TTree folder_tree("MyFolderTree","/MyFolder");`

-`MyFolder` is the top folder. `/` indicates the [TTree](https://root.cern/doc/master/classTTree.html) constructor that a folder is being used.
+`MyFolder` is the top folder. `/` indicates the {% include ref class="TTree" %} constructor that a folder is being used.
 You can fill the tree by placing the data into the folder structure and then calling the [TTree::Fill()](https://root.cern/doc/master/classTTree.html#a00e0c422f5e4f6ebcdeef57ff23e9067) method.

 ### Example: Building a tree from an ASCII file

-The tutorial `$ROOTSYS/tutorials/tree/cernbuild.C `provides an example how to build a [TTree](https://root.cern/doc/master/classTTree.html) from an ASCII file.
+The tutorial `$ROOTSYS/tutorials/tree/cernbuild.C` provides an example how to build a {% include ref class="TTree" %} from an ASCII file.
 The input file is `cernstaff.dat` that contains statistics about the staff at CERN.

-The ROOT macro `cernbuild.C` creates a root file (`cernstaff.root`) and prints the tree `T` and its branches with [TTree::Print()](https://root.cern/doc/master/classTTree.html#a7a0006d38d5066b533e040aa16f97094).
+The `cernbuild.C` ROOT macro creates a root file (`cernstaff.root`) and prints the tree `T` and its branches with [TTree::Print()](https://root.cern/doc/master/classTTree.html#a7a0006d38d5066b533e040aa16f97094).

 {% highlight C++ %}
 root [0] .x cernbuild.C